DendrobiNakamura/Astrometric-Calibration-Work/README.md

 - RecovDistortSim.ipynb (demonstrates the usage of PrototypingSim.py)

 The MAVISM module from (https://github.com/smonty93/MAVISIM) might be required for some part of the code.

+This work may or may not be continued.